nycu-caslab/AAML2025/_sources/labs/lab_4.md

 For the hardware unit section, it’s important to first familiarize yourself with the **val/rdy interface** of the CFU.
 In Lab 2, the calculation required only a single cycle, making it straightforward to handle.
 However, in this lab, your CFU operations may take more than one cycle to complete.
 To better understand how to manage multi-cycle operations, refer to this article for examples and guidance.
 > [Details and Use Cases of the CPU <-> CFU interface](https://cfu-playground.readthedocs.io/en/latest/interface.html)

-For calculating results using hardware, you have the option to employ either a Lookup Table or Mathematical Approximation methods, such as the Taylor Series, Newton-Raphson division, or Polynomial Approximation.
+For calculating results using hardware, you have the option to employ either a Lookup Table or Mathematical Approximation methods, such as the Taylor Series, Newton-Raphson division.

 In this lab, for the **exponential function, we recommend using either a Lookup Table or the Taylor Series**.
 For the **reciprocal function, we suggest using a Lookup Table or the Newton-Raphson division method**, similar to the approach used in `one_over_one_plus_x_for_x_in_0_1()`, but implemented in hardware.